matter-labs/era-compiler-solidity/docs/01-installation.md

 3. You can build *zksolc* from sources.
 See [Building from Source](#building-from-source).

-For small projects, learning, and research purposes, *zksolc* and *solc* executables are sufficient without a toolkit.
+For small projects, learning and research purposes, *zksolc* and *solc* executables without a toolkit are sufficient.

 > [!IMPORTANT]
 > We recommend always using the latest version of *zksolc* and *solc* to benefit from the latest features and bug fixes.